elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 #### Sample example input and output files.
 Sample input and output files are necessary for the development of functioning software, and for ensuring that it works as intended.
 These files should have the same format and content type of the actual data files, i.e. those for which the software is being developed.
 However, they should *not* be the actual data files, as these cannot be always kept under control and it may be difficult to decipher how your software behaves when running on actual data file.
 Aspects you should think about when you create toy example input data are:
-- file size.
+- *file size*.
 The the size of the file should be such that you have complete control over input and output.
 Ideally, you should be able to do manually the calculations that your software does automatically, so that you know in advance what you can expect the output file will contain.
 Unless you specifically need to test the performance of the software on big data files, the smaller the input file size, the better.
-- file format.
+- *file format*.
 Input file format need to be exactly the same as the actual data files.
-- file content.
+- *file content*.
 The content of the file should be exactly of the same type of the actual data file and include all the possibilities and potential exceptions that could be observed in actual data.

 ### Documenting your code